elenajusto/space_robotics_a3/README.md

 ### Planning 3: Behaviour switching
 - **Goal**: *Alternate between exploration and inspection.
 Inspect new artefacts whilst not inspecting already inspected artefacts.*

+I have Implimented a few new functions and variables into the code.
+ - a list of artifacts we want to search (as the assignemnt brief says the arficats we can reliably detect)
+ - a list for the artifacts we have inspected (this will only get added to if the artifact was already in the list of things we want to search)
+ - we can add to the already there artifacts location list and then publish the new maker for it after planer 2 is developed.
+ - two variables for timeout and fallback

+ Thinking i may neeed to add a list tht keeps track of the position of the artifacts we have scanned so we dont try to redo them.
+We also need to figure out how to get it to once its done scanning turn and keep autonomously searching (this is more a problem for planning 2 though)

 ### Advanced 1: Robust perception
 - **Goal**: *Extend your solution and analysis from Perception 1-3 for environments with additional perceptual challenges.
 Apply degrading visual effects to the images received in cave_explorer.py, then feed these degraded images into your computer vision pipeline.*
 - Aim is to simulate Martian conditions.
 Examples include dust, poor lighting, low-quality cameras, dirty lenses, or motion blur.